AZ AL Dev Tools/AL Code Outline for Visual Studio Code

 This view shows symbols tree looking similar to content of "AL symbols outline panel", but uses WebView to display it and can be opened on one of the editor tabs.
 If there is an editor in which user changes definition of the object displayed in the tree view, tree content will be updated, but switching active editor to other file does not change the tree.
 It can be used to display table symbols when user edits page object or page symbols when developers edits page extension.
 View can be opened from:

 Extension contains code generators that can create new card and list pages, reports, xmlports and queries with all fields from selected table symbols.
 It can also create empty page or table extension from page or table symbols.
 Generators can be invoked using context menu on symbols in "AL Outline" view and in "Symbols Browser".

 When new objects are created, generators use "CRS AL Language Extension" templates functionality to suggest file names.

 Extension adds VS Code editor code actions to some of al elements to help developers modify or insert code quickly.
-At this moment "Add multiple fields" code action is available when cursor is at these elements in the editor:
+At this moment there are 2 types of actions available

 Action images browser

 Extension adds new "AZ AL Dev Tools: Show Action Images" command to the "Command Palette" to load all available action images from active Microsoft AL Language extension and show them in a single web view panel.
 Action images browser supports filtering, keyboard navigation and adds context menu to each image on the list.
 Context menu contains these 3 actions: